Mohombi: 2010–2012

 Mohombi collaborated with Swedish rapper Lazee on "Do It", which was released in Sweden on 31 May 2010.
 It debuted at number nine on the Swedish Singles Chart.
 In Los Angeles, Mohombi was introduced through friends to the Swedish-Moroccan producer RedOne.
 The singer's debut single, "Bumpy Ride" was the first release on RedOne's label 2101 Records, a joint venture with Universal.
 It was released in the United States on 24 August 2010.
 Mohombi released "Miss Me" as his debut single in the United Kingdom on 31 October 2010.
 It features American rapper Nelly.
 His third single called "Dirty Situation" was released in Europe on 11 November and features R&B singer Akon.
 "Dirty Situation" is played at the beginning and then again later on in the middle of the music video for "Miss Me".
 Mohombi's debut album, MoveMeant was released in Europe Monday 28 February 2011 and in the US by the end of 2011.
 Mohombi features on the track "Hoola Hoop", a track on the 2011 Stella Mwangi album Kinanda.
 Mohombi's single, "Coconut Tree" featured vocals by Nicole Scherzinger.

-In 2011, Mohombi made his first annual appearance at the MAD Video Music Awards, in Athens, Greece, duetting with Katerína Stikoúdi, on a joint version of "Coconut Tree (Coconut Tree Make Me Stay)".
+In 2011, Mohombi made his first annual appearance at the MAD Video Music Awards, in Athens, Greece, duetting with Katerina Stikoudi, on a joint version of "Coconut Tree (Coconut Tree Make Me Stay)".

 On 2 September 2011, Mohombi released another single called "Maraca" on iTunes in Sweden.
 Mohombi also recorded the song "Suave (Kiss Me)" with Nayer & Pitbull.
 He was nominated for Best Swedish Act at the 2011 European Music Awards in Belfast.
 This Must Be Pop listed him 7th in their Top 10 of 2012.
 On 16 December 2011, he appeared as musical guest on season 1 of The Voice of Romania.